Loading NuWatt Energy...

 Get a Free QuoteQuick Answer

-Atlantic City Electric charges approximately $0.22/kWh as of January 2026 — the lowest of NJ's three main utilities.
-Solar payback is longer than PSE&G territory, but NJ's ADI program at $85.90/MWh for 15 years compensates significantly.
+Atlantic City Electric charges approximately $0.30/kWh all-in as of June 1, 2026 — now the highest of NJ's three main utilities.
+That makes solar payback in ACE territory the fastest in NJ, and NJ's ADI program at $85.00/MWh for 15 years stacks on top.
 ACE also offers NJ's highest heat pump rebate at $1,300.

 ACE rate history, solar ROI analysis, and ADI income for 600,000 southern New Jersey customers — including the Jersey Shore communities.